mengping/climate-watch/README.md

 There are some peculiarities in the architectural choices that we will outline in this section.

 ## Router
-The router version used in the project is `v.4.1.1`.

 - routes are defined as a data-structure instead of using `jsx` inside the `routes.js` file.
 - Instead of connecting the routes to the reducer via middleware we decided to use `withRouter` [HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e) instead, which means whenever you need access to the router information you will have to wrap your component with `withRouter`.

 ## Environment variables

 These are some of the environment variables that we need:
 CW_API: Base Climate Watch API
 ESP_API: Emission Pathways API